joedvorak/Current-Monitor/README.md

 ## Test Results Discussion
 The Peltier Live Well Cooler allows the user to select the desired maintenance temperature of the water in the live well using 2 pushbuttons and will then automatically cycle the system on and off while giving the user a real time readout of the current live well water temperature
 # References
-The Current Transducer and spec sheet we used can be found [here](https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide)
+The Current Transducer and spec sheet we used can be found

-The Sparkfun Breadboard can be found here: (https://www.sparkfun.com/products/13032) and the Sparkfun ESP 32 Thing along with information can be found here (https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide)
+The Sparkfun Breadboard can be found [here](https://www.sparkfun.com/products/13032) and the Sparkfun ESP 32 Thing along with information can be found [here](https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide)